-This low carb keto sausage kale soup with mushroom recipe is cooked in a chicken bone broth base.
-It makes a quick heartwarming meal.
+This keto Italian sausage kale soup with mushrooms recipe is simmered in a chicken bone broth base for a quick and heartwarming meal.

-A little soup is always welcome in the winter.
+A little soup is always welcome in the winter!
 And, it's the perfect meal when one is feeling a little under the weather.
 In fact, keto Italian sausage soup tastes even better than your typical chicken soup.

-Because it's so healthy, kale is a popular ingredient for smoothies.
-But, I haven’t tried that yet.
+Because it's so healthy, kale is also a popular ingredient for smoothies.

 When buying sausage, you need to be sure to check the label.
-A lot of pre-made ones add sugar.
+Unfortunately, a lot of pre-made ones add sugar.
 You wouldn't want to add any unnecessary carbs to the sausage kale soup.

 Since I had some sliced mushrooms, I ended up adding them to the soup.
 I used canned, but fresh works too.